SAP/terraform-provider-btp/tech-docs/DRIFTDETECTION.md

 ## Overview

 In general, Terraform enables you to provision and manage your Infrastructure as Code.
 The management part also comprises the ability to detect and reconcile configuration drifts in your infrastructure.

-Basically this is achieved by executing the `terraform plan` with the option `-detailed-exitcode`.
+The mechanism to detect drifts in your infrastructure is provided by the `terraform plan` command that compares the current state of the infrastructure with the Terraform state.
+You find the details of the `terraform plan` command in the [official Terraform documentation](https://developer.hashicorp.com/terraform/cli/commands/plan).
+Technically you check for a configuration drift by executing the `terraform plan` with the option `-detailed-exitcode`.
 This will return an exit code of `2` if there are changes to be applied, `1` if there is an error, and `0` if the infrastructure matches the Terraform state.

-In this document we discuss the drift detection in detail for the Terraform provider for SAP BTP and what needs to be considered.
+In this document we discuss the drift detection for the Terraform provider for SAP BTP and what needs to be considered.

 ## Prerequisites